-Paul Gately Graphic Designer "Throughout the Visual Communications course, I was encouraged to explore my creativity, to push the boundaries, visualise my ideas, rationalise, and present them, all of which are essential skills to have www.cit.ie/coursefees
+Paul Gately Graphic Designer

+"Throughout the Visual Communications course, I was encouraged to explore my creativity, to push the boundaries, visualise my ideas, rationalise, and present them, all of which are essential skills to have as a designer.

 After graduating from the Visual Communications programme, I worked for a number of top Irish design companies.
-I now own my
+I now own my own company Motif Design."